Arts & Crafts Profiles: The Art of Metal with Ron Van Ostrand

 The skill of metalsmithing will be taught by Ron Van Ostrand, a Roycroft Renaissance Master Artisan in metal, and an art teacher with two decades of teaching experience.
 He has been a seminar presenter on Art Metal techniques twice in recent years at the Conference.
 It’s safe to say that Van Ostrand is one to know if you intend on learning how to work with metal or if you’re looking for a new skill to acquire to utilize and make a masterpiece of your own.

 Van Ostrand co-founded the “VanOstrand Metal Studio” with Dawn Raczka after graduating from the Metals Program at the State University of New York at Brockport in 1997.
 He moved the studio to Holland, New York – where he could teach in the neighboring community of East Aurora, New York.
 His designs are influenced by early 20th century Roycroft metalwork and also considers Japanese culture and nature an inspiration in his work.
-Earlier this year, he began construction of a 1720 sqft studio in East Aurora – the home of all things Roycroft.
+Last year, he began construction of a 1720 sqft studio in East Aurora – the home of all things Roycroft.
 Ron Van Ostrand took time out from his schedule to answer a few quick questions about where he started out, what he loves about the Arts & Crafts Movement, and what he sees in the new generations of artists and makers.

 Arts&CraftsCollector: How did you get started in the business?